IepIweidieng/TJAPlayer3/tja.md

 *Proposal* (IID): Each symbol of the note head inside a bar-type drumroll note denotes a middle point of the bar which can scroll independently to the head, end, and other middle points of the note.

 For special balloons (`9`), the last occurrence of repeated note head symbol (if any) defines the full bonus time point.
-If the note is cleared, full bonus is awarded only by clearing the note non-after that point and partial bonus is awarded otherwise.
+If the note is cleared, full bonus is awarded only by clearing the note at-or-before that point and partial bonus is awarded otherwise.
 The full bonus time point is *unspecified* when no repeated note head symbols ever occur.

 * In TaikoJiro, the full bonus time point defaults to the position 0.6 times of the note duration after the note head.

-By default, drumroll-type notes are ended non-after one of:
+By default, drumroll-type notes are ended at-or-before one of:

 * The definition position of an `8`.
   * *Proposal* (IID): The ending position can be earlier than the `8` by an *unspecified* duration.